Barbora Krejčíková: 2017: First WTA singles final

 In the first few months, Krejčíková had success in singles on the ITF Circuit, but didn't do well on the WTA Tour.
 She failed in qualification at Taiwan Open and Morocco Open, and failed to reach the main-draw of Australian Open again, losing in the second round of qualification.
 Then suddenly, in late May, she reached her first WTA singles final at the Nurember Cup, where she played from the qualifying rounds.
 She lost the final to top seed Kiki Bertens.
 This result brought her back to the top 150, for the first time since September 2015.
 In the grass-court season, she only played in qualifying for Wimbledon, but missed the chance to play in the main-draw.
-In Bastad, she played in the quarterfinal, where she lost to Caroline Garcia.
+In Båstad, she played in the quarterfinal, where she lost to Caroline Garcia.
 For the first time, she had the chance to play in the main draw of the Rogers Cup, but lost in the second round of qualification.
 At US Open, she also didn't have success, losing in the first round of qualification.

 Also in doubles, the first few months were not really successful for Krejčíková, reaching only the second round at the Australian Open, and first round of Sydney International, Taiwan Open and Hungarian Open.
 During the clay-court season, things get better.
 At Morocco Open, she reached her first semifinal in 2017.
 At Madrid Open, she lost in the first round, but at the Italian Open she reached her first Premier 5/Premier Mandatory quarterfinal.
 At the French Open, partnering with Chan Hao-ching, lost to Lucie Hradecká-Kateřina Siniaková in the third round.
 In the grass season, she only played at Wimbledon, where she lost in the first round.
 At Swedish Open, she reached the doubles final, but missed the chance to win the title.
 At Rogers Cup, she lost in the second round of the doubles, while at the US Open, she reached the third round in doubles.
 In October, she played the semifinal doubles at the Kremlin Cup.